Document Type : Short Communication

 Abstract

-The extensive usage of mobile phones across all age brackets, including children and teenagers, leads to significant exposure to radiofrequency electromagnetic fields (RF-EMF).
+The extensive usage of mobile phones across all age brackets, including children and teenagers, leads to significant exposure to Radiofrequency Electromagnetic Fields (RF-EMF).
 This exposure raises concerns about potential adverse effects on sleep.
 The current study aimed to explore the influence of mobile phone-emitted RF-EMFs on the duration and quality of sleep in a cohort of medical students.
 Participants alternated between sleeping with and without a mobile phone for two-week intervals, while their sleep patterns were monitored using smartwatches.
 The study results indicated no statistically significant disparities in sleep quality between sleeping with and without a mobile phone.
 However, exposure to radiofrequency electromagnetic fields had a notable impact on the minimum and average blood oxygen saturation levels.

 Keywords